SpongePowered/SpongeDocs/source/plugin/practices.rst

 Accessing game objects outside of the main thread can lead to crashes, inconsistencies and various other problems and should be avoided.
 If you have a lengthy operation on a different thread use the :doc:`scheduler` to execute the apply part on the main thread.
-If you want to use an game object in a different thread use a snapshot of the instance or detached data container.
+If you want to use an game object in a different thread use a snapshot of the instance or a detached data container.